If you haven't performed enrichment analysis yet, run:

 - Traditional Similarity (

-Both methods prepare your data for downstream clustering analysis, allowing you to choose the approach that best fits your research needs and computational resources.
+Both methods prepare your data for downstream clustering analysis, so you can choose the approach that best fits your research needs and computational resources.

 - Only GO terms: Semantic similarity using the simona package